The way we interact and communicate with people is important.

 Fierce Conversations is written by Susan Scott.

-This book is based around 7 principles.
+This book is based on 7 principles.
 These principles can help you get real about your conversations, work with your instincts, tackle your challenges and use silence to your advantage (just to name a few).

 Susan also has a book on Fierce Leadership if you need help in that area.
 Fierce Leadership challenges some of the worst best practices in business.